Business Setup in Sharjah | Flyingcolour

 Architecture

 The architecture of Sharjah is characterised by symmetrical, rectangular and square towers and building blocks with Islamic motifs in the form of stars, Islamic calligraphy or design, and fine floral patterns.
-Great examples of this may be seen along the coast of Sharjah where a heritage site, museums and galleries display historical items, photographs and examples of architecture from traditional times.
+Great examples of this may be seen along the coast of Sharjah where heritage sites, museums and galleries display historical items, photographs and examples of architecture from traditional times.

-The materials used by Arabs in olden days were mud, dung, chalk, red clay, sea shells and water, with palm fronds providing roofing material.The layout of houses would include separate quarters for men and women with a common central courtyard or area where families could congregate.
+The materials used by Arabs in the olden days were mud, dung, chalk, red clay, sea shells and water, with palm fronds providing roofing material.
+The layout of houses would include separate quarters for men and women with a common central courtyard or area where families could congregate.
 Decorations would include handcrafted and carved wooden furniture, hand-woven rugs and tapestries.
-Down the years, marble, gold inlay and gilding, granite and colourful glass have all evolved in their use for decoration in the Arabian home.
-Wind towers were a common feature of Arab homes and formed a particularly significant part of the region’s architecture – the towers would catch passing winds and swirl them into the heart of the house, giving ventilation and much needed air to the sun-beaten homes.
+Over the years, marble, gold inlay and gilding, granite and colourful glass have all evolved in their use for decoration in the Arabian home.
+Wind towers were a common feature of Arab homes and formed a particularly significant part of the region’s architecture – the towers would catch passing winds and swirl them into the heart of the house, giving ventilation and much-needed air to the sun-beaten homes.

 Bedouin traditions are as much in evidence today as they were a couple of centuries ago.
 The Arabs conducted traditional dances, ceremonial rites and singing and dancing celebrations with tribal fervour akin to those of their nomadic desert brethren.
 Henna, turmeric, oudh (saps providing scent for personal and home use) and other vegetative compounds formed a vital part of traditional grooming, health and religious exercises in the Arabian home.
-Camel-riding, falconry and the playing of musical instruments, both wind and stringed, were part of the list of hobbies and pursuits of Bedouins.
+Camel-riding, falconry and the playing of musical instruments, both wind and string, were part of the list of hobbies and pursuits of Bedouins.

 The recognition and respect of the family as a central decision-making unit is paramount in Arabian society, as is community approval and acceptance.
 Joint families are in decline though still largely prevalent and the importance of the patriarch is as much in evidence as it ever was.
 More and more, Arabian culture is opening up to liberal views and ideas on the importance of the individual, albeit at a slow and steady pace.